mkevenaar/chocolatey-packages/docs/packages/veeamserviceproviderconsoleconnectwisemanageservice.md

 * `/serverPassword` - This parameter must be used if you have specified the `/serverUsername` parameter.
 Specifies a password for the account under which the _ConnectWise Manage plugin_ will connect to _Veeam Service Provider Console server_.
 Example: `/serverPassword:p@ssw0rd`
 * `/serverName` - Specifies FQDN or IP address of the server where _Veeam Service Provider Console server_ is deployed.
 Example: `/serverName:vspc.cloudprovider.com`
 * `/cwCommunicationPort` - Specifies the port number that _ConnectWise Manage plugin_ uses to communicate with _Veeam Service Provider Console_.
 This parameter must be used for both _ConnectWise Manage server_ and _ConnectWise Manage UI_ components.
 If you do not use this parameter, _ConnectWise Manage plugin_ will use the default port 9996.
 Example: `/cwCommunicationPort:102`
+* `/vacServerManagementPort` - Specifies the port number that the ConnectWise Manage Server component uses to communicate with the Veeam Service Provider Console Server component.
+If you have customized this parameter during Veeam Service Provider Console installation, make sure to specify the customized port number.
+If you do not use this parameter, ConnectWise Manage Server component will use the default port 1989.Example: `/vacServerManagementPort:102`

 Example: `choco install veeam-service-provider-console-connectwise-manage-service --params "/installdir:C:\Veeam"`